 The RSF Seed Fund is a small grant making program that provides seed grants to innovative new initiatives that fall within RSF’s Focus Areas.
 To learn more and to see a list of previous grantees of this fund, please visit: http://rsfsocialfinance.org/services/giving/seedfund/.

 RSF Shared Gifting Fund

 We are in the process of developing this fund.
 For more information, please visit: http://rsfsocialfinance.org/services/giving/focus/.

-The Small Planet Fund supports movements in the U.S. and around the world proving it’s possible to re-embed economic life in community, ensure that we all eat healthfully, heal our relationship to the earth, and build democracy as a culture of engagement.
-Specifically, the Small Planet Fund assists grassroots non-governmental organizations that focus on environmental conservation, community development, and capacity building; social movements that secure land for migrant workers; financial entities that focus on lending to the poor; research and education foundations that conserve biodiversity and promote organic farming; non-profit organizations that promote school gardens and environmental education; projects that provide training and jobs to former prisoners and help them reintegrate into society; and organizations that certify fair-trade coffee.
+The Small Planet Fund supports movements in the US and around the world proving it’s possible to re-embed economic life in community, ensure that we all eat healthfully, heal our relationship to the earth, and build democracy as a culture of engagement.
+Specifically, the Small Planet Fund assists grassroots non-governmental organizations that focus on food sovereignty, environmental conservation, community development, and capacity building; social movements that secure land for migrant workers; research and education foundations that conserve biodiversity and promote organic farming; non-profit organizations that promote hands-on learning, school gardens, and environmental education; and other organizations working at the intersections of social justice and sustainability.

 Young Women Social Entrepreneurs